f-mode oscillations of anisotropic neutron stars in full general relativity: Results for f-mode oscillations of anisotropic neutron stars

-To explore the influence of the stiffness of the equation of state (EoS) on the f-mode frequency, we have plotted the frequency as a function of anisotropy strength for both the BSk19 and BSk21 models.
-To facilitate a direct comparison of the stiffness effect, we consider a fixed mass of $1.4 M_\odot$ across all models in Fig. \ref{f-vs-tau-1921}.
-From the plot, we observe that the qualitative nature of both curves is similar, indicating a common trend.
-However, it is evident that less stiff neutron stars exhibit higher frequency oscillations across the entire range of anisotropy.
-This implies that softer equations of state lead to higher f-mode frequencies for all levels of anisotropy.
-Another thing to notice here that, the influence of anisotropy is less for softer EoS (BSk19) with respect to stiffer EoS (BSk21) while $\tau > 0$ ($p_t > p_r$).
+Next, we explore the influence of the stiffness of the EoS on the f-mode frequency.
+We plot the frequency as a function of the anisotropic strength for both the BSk19 and BSk21 EsoS in Fig. \ref{f-vs-tau-1921}.
+To facilitate a direct comparison of the stiffness effect, we considered a fixed mass $1.4~{\rm M_\odot}$ for the neutron stars for both of the EsoS.
+For BSk21 EoS, stable neutron stars of mass $1.4~{\rm M_\odot}$ can exist in the range of the anisotropic strength $-2 \lesssim \tau \lesssim 1.9$, while for BSk19 EoS, this range is $-1 \lesssim \tau \lesssim 1.5$.
+The figure indicates that the qualitative behavior of both curves is similar, suggesting a common trend.
+However, neutron stars with a softer EoS, such as BSk19, exhibit higher oscillation frequencies across the entire range of anisotropy.
+Additionally, it is noteworthy that the impact of anisotropy is less pronounced for the softer EoS (BSk19) compared to the stiffer EoS (BSk21), particularly when $\tau > 0$.

 In addition to the mode frequency, another crucial aspect associated with the mode is the damping time.
-In the full framework of general relativity, taking into account perturbations of the metric, the oscillation of the metric propagates as gravitational waves, which carry away the energy of the pulsation.
-As a result, the oscillation experiences damping, leading to a decrease in its amplitude over time.
+Hence, next, we investigate the effect of the anisotropy on the damping time of the f-mode oscillation.
+In Fig. \ref{T-vs-M}, we plot the values of the damping time against the mass of neutron stars for several values of the anisotropic strength.
+From this figure, we see that the damping time decreases as the mass of the neutron star increases for all values of the anisotropic strength.
+However, it is worth noting that for isotropic or mildly anisotropic neutron stars, a slight increase in the damping time occurs near the stable maximum mass.